¹According to the general ruling on isolation from close contacts, persons with a suspected infection and persons

 Your cooperation and responsible conduct are now required.

-isolation/quarantine) immediately after the test.
+immediately after testing.

 You now have the following